The Specialist: Cast

-Gloria Estefan's husband Emilio Estefan Jr. has a small part as the piano player, recording artist LaGaylia Frazier appears as a singer, and character actor Brent Sexton plays Manny.
+Gloria Estefan's husband, Emilio Estefan Jr., has a small part as the piano player; recording artist LaGaylia Frazier appears as a singer; and character actor Brent Sexton plays Manny.

 Production

-Alexandra Seros had written the script back in the 1980s, being inspired by the Specialists series of books by John Cutter, and the films The Conversation and Last Tango in Paris, the script made the rounds until it was optioned and bought by Warner Bros.
+Alexandra Seros had written the script back in the 1980s, being inspired by The Specialist series of books by John Cutter, and the films The Conversation and Last Tango in Paris; the script made the rounds until it was optioned and bought by Warner Bros.
+Pictures.

 Around 1991, Mario Van Peebles was attached to direct the film, but he left.

-At one stage, David Fincher was set to direct the film, as Stallone liked Fincher's work, but he was overruled, due to the box office failure of Alien 3, which Fincher had directed.
+At one stage, David Fincher was set to direct the film, as Stallone liked Fincher's work, but he was overruled, owing to the box office failure of Alien 3, which Fincher had directed.

 The Hughes brothers turned down an offer to direct the film.

 In January 1993, the Los Angeles Times listed The Specialist as the best unproduced thriller script in Hollywood, based on a poll of forty agents, producers and studio executives.

 Steven Seagal was offered to star in and direct the film.
 Seagal was a fan of the script, but he wanted the sex scenes toned down, and wanted $9 million.
-The studio didn't want to pay Seagal that much money, and offered it to Sylvester Stallone instead.
+The studio did not want to pay Seagal that much money, and offered it to Sylvester Stallone instead.

-In his autobiography, Roger Moore stated that he was offered a part in the film, but turned it down; he further stated in the book that once he saw the finished product, he was "glad" he didn't take the part.
+In his autobiography, Roger Moore stated that he was offered a part in the film, but turned it down; he further stated in the book that once he saw the finished product, he was "glad" he had not taken the part.

 Once the film went into production, numerous changes were made to the screenplay, with Akiva Goldsman reworking the script.
 Stallone's character was originally written as a lonely and existential character.
 According to Seros, Stallone was interested in doing that, but at the last minute reverted to the action character, and Stone's character was made more of a victim rather than a free agent just lacking identity.

 Reception

 Box office

 The Specialist opened in the U.S. on October 7 and grossed $14,317,765 in its opening weekend finishing number one at the US box office.
-In its second weekend, it grossed $8,972,766, finishing second to the claimed $9.3 million gross of Pulp Fiction, however, others disputed Miramax Films' claimed gross and felt that The Specialist was the highest-grossing for the weekend.
-The film ended up making back its budget with $57,362,582 at the domestic box office while making another $113,000,000 internationally, giving it a worldwide gross of $170,362,582.
+In its second weekend, it grossed $8,972,766, finishing second to the claimed $9.3 million gross of Pulp Fiction; however, others disputed Miramax Films' claimed gross and felt that The Specialist was the highest-grossing for the weekend.
+The film ended up making back its budget with $57,362,582 at the domestic box office while making $113,000,000 internationally, giving it a worldwide gross of $170,362,582.
 It set a Warner Bros. record opening in the Philippines with $1.1 million and had the fifth biggest opening of all time in Spain with a gross of $2.1 million.
 It was Stallone's third highest-grossing movie at the box office in the 1990s and the second highest overall gross next to Cliffhanger.

 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.